|Summer School, Activity & Adventure Camp Jobs In The UK|

 Multi-activity day camps offer many different sporting activities but they also offer other activities such as cooking, performing arts, musical instrument making, pizza and pasta making and even biscuit decorating!
 Activity leaders, assistants and students with experience in childcare are often recruited in these areas.

-Multi-activity day camps such as Super Camps and LL Camps accept young children so, if you are a student or graduate interested in a career in teaching or early years activities and structured play, an Early Years role could be ideal for you.
+Multi-activity day camps such as Camp Beaumont, Super Camps and LL Camps accept young children so, if you are a student or graduate interested in a career in teaching or early years activities and structured play, an Early Years role could be ideal for you.

 Teaching English As A Foreign Language (TEFL, TESOL)

 Many camps in the UK accept overseas students of all ages from around 8 years old to adults.
 These summer schools regularly recruit teaching staff for english language teaching jobs, as well as activity staff, to work with the students.
-Check out Isis Education for language school jobs as well as Churchill House School of English Language for summer school vacancies (Read more about TEFL qualifications).
+Check out Oxford International Education Group for language school jobs as well as Churchill House School of English Language and Camp Beaumont for summer school vacancies (Read more about TEFL qualifications).

 Office and Administration